-- 1.1.2.2 The Register may exempt any ship which embodies constructional features of a novel kind from any of the provisions of the International Convention on Load Lines the application of which might seriously impede research into the development of such features and their incorporation in ships.
+- 1.1.2.2 The Register may exempt any ship which embodies constructional features of a novel kind from any of the provisions of LL-66/88 the application of which might seriously impede research into the development of such features and their incorporation in ships.
 Any such ship shall, however, comply with safety requirements, which, are adequate for the service for which it is intended.
-These requirements shall also be acceptable to the Governments of the States to be visited by the ship. - 1.1.2.3 A ship which is normally not engaged in international voyages but which, in exceptional circumstances, is required to undertake a single international voyage may be exempted from any of the requirements of the International Convention on Load Lines, provided that it complies with safety requirements which, in the opinion of the Register, are adequate for the voyage which shall be undertaken by the ship.
+These requirements shall also be acceptable to the Governments of the States to be visited by the ship. - 1.1.2.3 A ship which is normally not engaged in international voyages but which, in exceptional circumstances, is required to undertake a single international voyage may be exempted from any of the requirements of LL-66/88, provided that it complies with safety requirements which, in the opinion of the Register, are adequate for the voyage which shall be undertaken by the ship.